 Power Plant Workers & Mesothelioma, Asbestosis, and Lung Cancer

+Exposure to asbestos was dangerous, though few knew it at the time.
+We now know that asbestos exposure can lead mesothelioma, asbestosis, and lung cancer in power plant workers.
 In the mid-70s the correlation between inhaling asbestos dust and developing mesothelioma, asbestosis, or lung cancer really came to the fore.
 It was clear that industrial workers such as power plant workers had been put at risk.
 Even though asbestos has been largely banished from power plants, no one is sure just how much damage the asbestos did.
 The diseases connected to the fibers have a long latency period, with symptoms taking anywhere from 20 to 50 years to appear.
 Many feel that power plant workers will be diagnosed with asbestos-related illnesses for at least another 20 years.

 Another issue that makes it hard to estimate the impact asbestos had on the power plant industry is that the actual power plant workers aren’t the only ones who can develop asbestos illnesses.
 Many carried bits of asbestos home on their clothing and hair.
 It’s highly likely that anyone living with these power plant workers at the time will also become sick.